 Like all muscles in the back of the body, triceps are often trained according to the residual principle.
 This is the greatest problem of almost all visitors to gyms who want to pump huge arms either, or those who are engaged at home do not pay enough attention to the technique of execution or choose not the best triceps exercises due to lack of equipment, which is also a mistake.

 The prefix bi- means 2, since the muscle has 2 heads, on the other hand, three means 3, because this muscle has 3 heads.
-And here comes the understanding that in order to get hands from which the sleeves will crack at the seams, triceps need to be given as much (if not more) attention as biceps.
+And here comes the understanding that in order to get hands from which the sleeves will crack at the seams, triceps need to be given as much pump up without steroids (if not more) attention as biceps.
 It is much easier to increase the girth of the arms up to 50 cm, training all 5 muscle heads, not just 2 biceps heads!

 Anatomical structure and functioning

 As mentioned earlier, triceps has three muscle heads.
 Namely:

 - Lateral head – it is responsible for the horseshoe shape.

 - A long head – the largest of all.

 Most visitors to the gym well understand the main function of the triceps – to straighten the canal in the elbow joint and straighten it.
 The second lesser known function is adduction (reduction).
 It consists in lowering the arms down towards the body.
 Only the long head is involved in this movement, sharing the load with the latissimus dorsi.

 The main function of all three heads of the triceps muscle of the shoulder is the extension of the elbow, as you most likely know.
 And performing the most popular movements, such as a bench press with a narrow grip, extensions in the upper block or French bench presses, you are just training this movement.